dartmouth-cs98/18w-si32/README.md

 * Game Runner

 This is the Docker infrastructure for running games.
-It is a a python process that spins up child processes for each bot in the game, and communicates with them through STDIN and STDOUT in the various processes.
+It is a a python process that spins up child docker containers for each bot in the game, and communicates with them through STDIN and STDOUT.
 This will all be in python, except for the subprocesses which may be different if we support more languages.

 * Code Starter Kits / Libraries